bullhorn/rest-api-docs/source/includes/_entity.md

 }
 ```

-### How to Create Subsequent Versions
+### Create subsequent versions

-Creating additional Versions on an existing EDE is considered as both an Update and Create action as you are updating the Location(container/Root) while creating a new Version(the details).
+Creating additional versions on an existing effective-dated entity is considered both an update and create action because you update the root entity while creating a new version.

-To create an additional version, you can use an HTTP POST request.
-The URL looks the same as a PUT request URL, but includes the id of the Location you are updating much like the POST and GET calls as the last path element of the URL.
-The JSON data is also identical to the PUT request and no versionId should be included.
+Use an POST request to create one or more additional versions.
+The URL looks the same as a PUT request URL, but includes the ID of the root entity you are updating as the last path parameter of the URL.
+The JSON data is the same as that of the PUT request and no version ID is included.

-Not all fields in the JSON are unique to the Version entity, so requests against these fields will cause an Update to the Location(container/Root) instead of creating a new Version.
-Location's clientCorporation is an example and thus is a required field on initial Root create but not on subsequent create calls for Versions.
+Not all fields in the JSON are unique to the version entity, so requests against these fields update the root entity rather than create a new version.
+The Location clientCorporation field is an example of this.
+It is a required field on initial Root create but not on subsequent create calls for Versions.

 ``` shell
 curl -X POST \